WildMeOrg/old_wildme-docs/docs/developers/elasticsearch.md

 ## Database Models

 All of the existing FeatureModels inherit from `ElasticsearchModel`.
-In addition, all `FeatherModels` now support an `indexed` timestamp and an `elasticsearchable` flag to know if a given model is searchable in Elasticsearch.
+In addition, all `FeatherModels` support an `indexed` timestamp and an `elasticsearchable` flag to know if a given model is searchable in Elasticsearch.

 ``` python
 class ElasticsearchModel(object):